-When it comes to gaming, choosing between 2560×1440 and 3840×2160 comes down to the type of games you play and what frame rate your system can maintain at a certain resolution.
+When it comes to gaming, choosing between 2560×1440 and 3840×2160 comes down to the type of games you play and what frame rate your system can maintain.

 A higher resolution offers sharper details, but it’s also more demanding.
 Screen size and refresh rate should also be taken into account, as we explore in the article.

 For other use, 4K UHD is not nearly as taxing, so you should go with the highest resolution you can afford without sacrificing other important monitor specifications and features.

 Not sure if you should buy a monitor with 2560×1440 or 3840×2160 resolution?

 To be fair, it’s not an easy decision to make as there are many things to keep in mind.
 Don’t worry – we’ll cover everything you need to know in order to make the right call!

 Note that the 3840×2160 resolution is also referred to as 4K UHD (Ultra HD) or 2160p, whereas 2560×1440 also goes by QHD, WQHD (Wide Quad HD) or 1440p – it’s sometimes incorrectly referred to as ‘2K’ – but this resolution actually stands for 2048×1080 instead.

 Before deciding which screen resolution you should go for, you need to take into account other monitor specifications, such as screen size, panel type and refresh rate as well as your budget, PC components and use case.